ozmoroz/ozmoroz-blog-hugo/content/post/20081106-Role-play-modelling.md

 __Bob:__ I need to find out if I need to compress it.
 Then I try to send the e-mail.
 If it is sent successfully, I report Ok status back to Dave.
-If it's failed, I report failure status with the error message.<br>
+If it's failed, I report failure status with the error message.

-...<br>
+...

 And so on.

 That would give all the participants the understanding of how the end